How long should company records be retained for?

 What else do I need to do as a limited company director?

-Keeping records is just part of the story; there are also a number of reporting deadlines and filing requirements you’ll need to keep on top of.
+Keeping records is just part of the story; there are also several reporting deadlines and filing requirements you’ll need to keep on top of.
 At Accounting Wise we can help you stay on top of these responsebilities.
 Call us on 0330 113 8442 or check out our services.